 Yes.
 Many school districts contract with third-party website operators to offer online programs solely for the benefit of their students and for the school system – for example, homework help lines, individualized education modules, online research and organizational tools, or web-based testing services.
-In these cases, the schools may act as the parent’s agent and can consent to the collection of kids’ information on the parent’s behalf.
+In these cases, the schools may act as the parent’s agent and can consent under COPPA to the collection of kids’ information on the parent’s behalf.
 However, the school’s ability to consent for the parent is limited to the educational context – where an operator collects personal information from students for the use and benefit of the school, and for no other commercial purpose.
-Whether the website or app can rely on the school to provide consent is addressed in FAQ M.2.
-FAQ M.5 provides examples of other “commercial purposes.”
+Whether the website or app can rely on the school to provide consent is addressed in FAQ N.2.
+FAQ N.5 provides examples of other “commercial purposes.”
 Importantly, operators should not state in Terms of Service or anywhere else that the school is responsible for complying with COPPA, as it is the responsibility of the operator to comply with the Rule.

-In order for the operator to get consent from the school under COPPA instead of the parent, the operator must provide the school with the same type of direct notice regarding its practices as to the collection, use, or disclosure of personal information from children as it would otherwise provide to the parent.
-In addition, the operator, upon request from the school, must provide the school a description of the types of personal information collected; an opportunity to review the child’s personal information and/or have the information deleted; and the opportunity to prevent further use or online collection of a child’s personal information.
+In order for the operator to rely on consent obtained from the school under COPPA instead of the parent, the operator must provide the school with the same type of direct notice regarding its practices as to the collection, use, or disclosure of personal information from children as it would otherwise provide to the parent.
+In addition, the operator, upon request from the school, must provide the school a description of the types of personal information collected; an opportunity to review the child’s personal information and the right to have the information deleted; and the opportunity to prevent further use or online collection of a child’s personal information.
 As long as the operator limits use of the child’s information to the educational context authorized by the school, the operator can presume that the school’s authorization is based on the school’s having obtained the parent’s consent.
 However, as a best practice, schools should consider making such notices available to parents, and consider the feasibility of allowing parents to review the personal information collected.
-See FAQ M.4.
-Schools also should ensure operators to delete children’s personal information once the information is no longer needed for its educational purpose.
+See FAQ N.4.
+Schools also should ensure operators delete children’s personal information once the information is no longer needed for its educational purpose.

-In addition, the school must consider its obligations under the Family Educational Rights and Privacy Act (FERPA), which gives parents certain rights with respect to their children’s education records.
+In addition, schools and operators should consider their obligations under the Family Educational Rights and Privacy Act (FERPA), which gives parents certain rights with respect to their children’s education records.
 FERPA provides parents with rights to access their student’s education records, protect against unauthorized disclosures of the personally identifiable information from those records, and other related rights.
 FERPA is administered by the U.S. Department of Education (ED) and applies to educational agencies and institutions that are funded by a program administered by ED.
 The school’s agreement with a third party operator must also be reviewed under the school official exception or other applicable exception under FERPA.
 For general information on FERPA, see https://studentprivacy.ed.gov/.
-Schools also must comply with the Individuals with Disabilities Education Act and Protection of Pupil Rights Amendment (PPRA), which also is administered by the Department of Education.
+Schools and operators also must comply with the Individuals with Disabilities Education Act and Protection of Pupil Rights Amendment (PPRA), which are also administered by ED.
 See https://studentprivacy.ed.gov/ and https://sites.ed.gov/idea/; see also FAQ N.5 for more information on the PPRA.)

 Student data may be protected under state law, too.
 For example, California’s Student Online Personal Information Protection Act, among other things, places restrictions on the use of K-12 students’ information for targeted advertising, profiling, or onward disclosure.
 States such as Oklahoma, Idaho, and Arizona require educators to include express provisions in contracts with private vendors to safeguard privacy and security or to prohibit secondary uses of student data without parental consent.